 On March 28, 2021, the League of Women Voters of Georgia, the Georgia State Conference of the NAACP, Georgia Coalition for the People’s Agenda, GALEO Latino Community Development Fund, Common Cause, and the Lower Muskogee Creek Tribe filed a federal lawsuit challenging the law in the United States District Court for the Northern District of Georgia.
 The League and its co-plaintiffs argued that SB202 violated the First and Fourteenth Amendments by placing a substantial burden on the right to vote and jeopardizing plaintiffs’ right to free speech and association.
 Additionally, the plaintiffs argued that SB202 violated Section 2 of the Voting Rights Act by discriminating against Black voters and other voters of color.

-The Department of Justice filed a similar suit.
-Challenges to the law were consolidated as In re: Georgia Senate Bill 202.
+The Department of Justice filed a similar suit, which was consolidated along with other legal challenges as In re: Georgia Senate Bill 202.
+Litigation is ongoing.